-As of December 31, 2014, except for one equity/other investment, Fronton Investor Holdings, LLC, we were not an "affiliated person" of any of our portfolio companies, as defined in the 1940 Act.
-As of December 31, 2014, we did not "control" any of our portfolio companies, as defined in the 1940 Act.
+As of December 31, 2015, except for JW Aluminum Co., in which we have a second lien secured loan investment and two equity/other investments, we did not "control" any of our portfolio companies, as defined in the 1940 Act.
+As of December 31, 2015, except for Allen Systems Group, Inc., in which we have a senior secured loan investment and an equity/other investment, and Fronton Investor Holdings, LLC, in which we have an equity/other investment, we were not an "affiliated person" of any of our portfolio companies, as defined in the 1940 Act.
 In general, under the 1940 Act, we would be presumed to "control" a portfolio company if we owned 25% or more of its voting securities or we had the power to exercise control over the management or policies of such portfolio company, and would be an "affiliated person" of a portfolio company if we owned 5% or more of its voting securities.

-Our investment portfolio may contain loans that are in the form of lines of credit, revolving credit facilities or delayed draw credit facilities, which require us to provide funding when requested by portfolio companies in accordance with the terms of the underlying loan agreements.
-As of December 31, 2014, we had ten such investments with aggregate unfunded commitments of \$101,099 and one equity/other investment with an unfunded commitment of \$788.
-As of December 31, 2013, we had five such investments with aggregate unfunded commitments of \$48,439 and one equity/other investment with an unfunded commitment of \$4,629.
+Our investment portfolio may contain loans and other unfunded arrangements that are in the form of lines of credit, revolving credit facilities, delayed draw credit facilities or other investments, which require us to provide funding when requested by portfolio companies in accordance with the terms of the underlying agreements.
+As of December 31, 2015, we had nineteen unfunded debt investments with aggregate unfunded commitments of \$129,660, one unfunded commitment to purchase up to \$467 in shares of preferred stock of Altus Power America Holdings, LLC and one unfunded equity investment in Sunnova Holdings, LLC with an unfunded commitment of \$123.
+As of December 31, 2014, we had ten unfunded debt investments with aggregate unfunded commitments of \$101,099 and one unfunded commitment to purchase up to \$788 in shares of preferred stock of Altus Power America Holdings, LLC.
 We maintain sufficient cash on hand and available borrowings to fund such unfunded commitments should the need arise.
+For additional details regarding our unfunded debt investments, see our audited consolidated schedule of investments as of December 31, 2015 and December 31, 2014.